-ManpowerGroup has entered into severance agreements (which include change of control benefits) with each of the NEOs.
-These severance agreements are more fully described on pages 62-63.
+ManpowerGroup is a party to severance agreements (which include change of control benefits) with all of the NEOs with the exception of Mr. Buchband.
+These severance agreements are more fully described on pages 60-62.
 The Committee believes that severance and change of control policies are necessary to attract and retain senior talent in a competitive market.
 The Committee also believes that these agreements benefit ManpowerGroup because they clarify the NEOs' terms of employment and protect ManpowerGroup's business during an acquisition.
 Furthermore, the Committee believes that change of control benefits, if structured appropriately, allow the NEOs to focus on their duties and responsibilities during an acquisition.

-The agreements do not provide for any tax gross up payments and require a double trigger in order for our NEOs to receive benefits following a change in control.
+The severance agreements do not provide for any tax gross up payments and require a double trigger in order for our NEOs to receive benefits following a change in control.